solyarisoftware/prompter.vim/README.md

   effectively replacing LLM proprietary providers web playgrounds like:
   [Azure OpenAI Service Playground](https://oai.azure.com/portal/) or [OpenAI Playground](https://platform.openai.com/playground).

-- Prompter.vim, from version 0.2, uses [LiteLLM](https://github.com/BerriAI/litellm) as a LLM provider abstraction layer.
+- From version 0.2, the plugin uses [LiteLLM](https://github.com/BerriAI/litellm) as a LLM provider abstraction layer.
   LiteLLM calls all LLM APIs using the OpenAI format:
   Bedrock, Azure, OpenAI, Cohere, Anthropic, Ollama, Sagemaker, HuggingFace, Replicate (100+ LLMs).
   So you can use prompter.vim with a vast list of different LLM providers!